Pain Management Department

 Cancer Pain Management

-Our team will work with our Hospital's cancer and palliative care teams to help manage your pain from cancer.
+Our team will work with our hospital’s cancer and palliative care teams to help manage your pain from cancer.
+This may include medication review or adjustments, interventional pain procedures as well as exploring ways of improving pain coping strategies using psychological and exercise approaches.

 Complex pain services